openhivestack/python-sdk/README.md

 ### 1. Configure Your Agent

-Create a `.hive.yml` file in your project root:
+Create a `.hive.yml` file in your project root.
+This file is the single source of truth for your agent's identity and configuration.

+The configuration loader supports environment variable substitution using Jinja2 syntax.
+It automatically loads variables from a `.env` file in your project root.

 ```yaml
 id: "hive:agentid:hello-world-agent-py"